 As longtime members know, MICA rarely rejects proposals without first listening and learning about them.
 We generally try to influence and shape those projects that come before us.
 To that end, we suggested that a red brick facade, similar to that of the nearby MIFD Substation 2, would be an excellent way to help this facility blend in better with our Main Street.
 This material will indeed be used on the lower portion of the building, and we await an updated rendering showing this (red brick is clearly visible in the monument sign plan).
 We also asked that no pvc panel fencing be used, explaining that these panels tend to get kicked out by pranksters, tagged with graffiti, or both.
 Faux wrought iron, originally proposed for the front portion only, will now be used throughout most of the project.
 All lighting will be Dark Sky compliant.
 Space for a future bus shelter will be retained, and disturbed areas will be revegetated with native plantings in accordance with NYS Pine Barrens regulations.

-This project requires several variances, which were sought by the developer and representatives at the April 19th, 2017 Public Hearing before the Town of Brookhaven’s Board of Zoning Appeals.
+No Change of Zone was needed, but this project required several variances, which were sought by the developer and representatives at the April 19th, 2017 Public Hearing before the Town of Brookhaven’s Board of Zoning Appeals.
 The MICA Executive Board met prior to this to determine the nature and details of our testimony regarding these requests.
 The most onerous of the variances, to remove topsoil, was withdrawn at the hearing; the others, regarding square footage/placement/numbers of various signs, reduced set backs and landscaping requirements, and increased floor area ratio, were granted unanimously.
 MICA President Gail Lynch-Bailey devoted much of her testimony to plead for a restaurant in Middle Island, asking both the Zoning Board members and the television viewing public to contact MICA if they knew of any interested restauranteurs.
 She also acknowledged the developer’s upgrade of the brick facade and fencing materials per the civic’s request, as well as the low impact of the project in terms of traffic, noise, litter and burden to the school district.